rl-institut/WAM_APP_FRED/README.md

 which return value should contain at least `ẀAM_APP_FRED`.

-3. The database used in this project is the [OEDB](https://github.com/OpenEnergyPlatform/oeplatform) database which is a external database that is not managed by django.
+3. The database used in this project is the [OEDB](https://github.com/OpenEnergyPlatform/oeplatform) database which is a external database that is not managed by Django.
 For this reason we use SQLAlchemy to access the data.
  This is set in the .config/config.cfg file of the WAM core project as follow :

  ```